 LexIrie Ambient Display

-LexIrie was developed in 2009 and was inspired by the installation Listening Post by Mark Hansen and Ben Rubin.
+LexIrie was inspired by the installation Listening Post by Mark Hansen and Ben Rubin.
 It was originally designed to be powered by the site We Feel Fine by Jonathan Harris and Sep Kamvar.
 The hardware it runs on is based on the Arduino electronics platform.
 A year after LexIrie was launched a similar (but not associated) product, the all-knowing Twitter orb, was demoed by Mark Frauenfelder on the Colbert Report.

 When LexIrie is configured for use with Twitter updates occur every minute and it can be tuned to a faster or slower rate of updates.
 Used with We Feel Fine updates happen about once every five minutes.
 When used with Facebook it checks every five minutes for any new notifications.